Ogg's Torsion conjecture: Fifty years later: Abstract

 Andrew Ogg's mathematical viewpoint has inspired an increasingly broad array of results and conjectures.
-His results and conjectures have earmarked fruitful turning points in our subject, and his influence has been such a gift to all of us. \vv Ogg's celebrated Torsion Conjecture---as it relates to modular curves---can be paraphrased as saying that rational points (on the modular curves that parametrize torsion points on elliptic curves) exist if and only if there is a good geometric reason for them to exist.{\footnote{{\it B.M.: }And here's just one (tiny) instance of Ogg's jovial and joyful way of thinking: As Tate and I recorded in one of our papers \cite{MT}: \vv ``Ogg passed through our town" and mentioned that he had discovered a point of order $19$ on the Jacobian of $X_1(13)$ allowing us to feel that that Jacobian was {``not entitled to have"} more than $19$ points." }} \vv
+His results and conjectures have earmarked fruitful turning points in our subject, and his influence has been such a gift to all of us.\footnotemark \vv Ogg's celebrated Torsion Conjecture---as it relates to modular curves---can be paraphrased as saying that rational points (on the modular curves that parametrize torsion points on elliptic curves) exist if and only if there is a good geometric reason for them to exist.\footnotemark \vv We give a survey of Ogg's Torsion Conjecture and the subsequent developments in our understanding of rational points on modular curves over the last fifty years.